 Your house may need air sealing badly, but the HVAC situation might be fine.
 You might need a heat pump, or it might be that your house will stay perfectly cool with your existing HVAC—after you get new attic insulation.

 That’s why it’s so darn important to get an expert to help you figure out the perfect upgrade plan for your home.

 The good news: It’s really easy to call in an expert now.
 Here’s how.

 Claim your credits and your comfort

 Making energy-efficient upgrades to your home can be a task that’s… daunting.

 At Sealed, we’re energy experts.
-When you partner with us, we’ll swoop in (metaphorically) and take the whole thing off your hands.
-We’ll call in the pros to see what your house needs.
+When you partner with us, we’ll call in the pros to see what your house needs.
 And then… well, we make it happen.

-(Plus, we’ll make sure you have everything you need to qualify for any energy upgrade incentives you may be eligible for—including the 25C credit, yes, but also any other rebates… which you may not even know are available!)
+Sealed will make sure you have everything you need to qualify for any energy upgrade incentives you may be eligible for—including the 25C credit, yes, but also any other rebates… which you may not even know are available!

-Complete our quick questionnaire here to see if your house qualifies for home energy upgrades with a powerful energy-savings guarantee.
+Complete our quick questionnaire here to see if your house qualifies for home energy upgrades.